hmcts/rd-judicial-data-load/README.md

 # rd-judicial-data-load
 Judicial reference data load (JRD)

-JRD is batch application and JRD batch is scheduled with kuberenets which runs once in day per cluster.
+JRD is batch application and JRD batch is scheduled with kuberenetes which runs once in day per cluster.

 # Building and deploying the application
 Building the application